erikaduan/introductory_maths/tutorials/probability-conditional_probability.md

 # Independent events

 We previously learnt that two events can have overlapping elements or be mutually exclusive (also known as being disjointed).

 An example of two events being mutually exclusive is the observation that a coin can only land on either heads or tails when tossed.
 Mutual exclusivity therefore refers to the observation that only one or another distinct event is possible in a single outcome, which is different to the concept of independence.

-When events are independent of each other, we refer to the observation that two or more events have occurred, where the occurrence of one event does not affect the occurrence of another event (also described as where the probability of one event occurring does not change the probability of another event occurring).
+When events are independent of each other, we refer to the observation that two or more events have occurred, where the occurrence of one event does not impact the occurrence of another event (also described as where the probability of one event occurring does not change the probability of another event occurring).

 An example of independence is the real world knowledge that the outcome of two coin tosses are independent of each other.
 The observation that the first coin lands on heads does not increase the probability of the second coin also landing on heads, because each coin toss has a set probability of landing on either heads or tails.

 <img src="../figures/probability-conditional_probability-independence.svg" width="70%" style="display: block; margin: auto;" />